jackbush/inclusive-design-scenarios/README.md

 # Accessibility

-It's intended to reach the WCAG 2.2 AAA standard.
+It's intended to reach the [WCAG 2.2 AAA standard](https://www.w3.org/TR/WCAG22/).
 If you spot anything falling short, please report and/or submit a fix.

 # Running locally

 It's a simple [Gatsby Quick Start](https://www.gatsbyjs.com/docs/quick-start/) app, with proxies for the main [Gatsby CLI tools](https://www.gatsbyjs.com/docs/reference/gatsby-cli) included in `package.json`.
+There's no database or CMS.

 `npm start` cleans, builds and serves with all mod cons.